If you are an American or Canadian reading this, you probably take it for granted that you will be safe.

 In the wilderness, you rely on natural resources.

 In urban areas, you must rely on the survival gear you carry and what you can scavenge.

 Let’s take a look at some of this basic urban survival gear.

 The Get Home Bag

-Similar to the Bug Out Bag (BOB), a Get Home Bag (GHB) is a survival backpack which contains everything you will need to secure your safety in an urban area during a disaster.
+Like the Bug Out Bag (BOB), a Get Home Bag (GHB) is a survival backpack that contains everything you will need to secure your safety in an urban area during a disaster.

 Urban Everyday Carry Gear

 I am a big fan of everyday carry (EDC) items.
-Obviously, you have items like a Swiss army knife or other multi-tool.
-There are also lots of cool wallet EDC items.
+You have things like a Swiss army knife or other multi-tool.
+There are also lots of excellent wallet EDC items.

 You’d be surprised at how useful items like string and a paperclip can be in an urban survival situation!